-Kant, following Hume, claims that whether we think of a thing as existing or not, as necessarily existing or not, we are thinking of the same thing.
+Whether we think of a thing as existing or not, as necessarily existing or not, we are thinking of the same thing.

 A hundred real thalers do not contain the least coin more than a hundred possible thalers (A599/B627, AW 822a).